connormcole/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

-The chart below displays the overall percentage of success, failure and cancelation across all categories:
+The chart below displays the overall percentage of success, failure and cancelation across all categories based on their fundraising goal:

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/92554586/140442686-07a0913d-53c5-434e-ac63-82e2711779fc.png)